Kremlin blames 'nihilism' as Moscow sees record COVID-19 infections

-MOSCOW (Reuters) - The Kremlin on Friday blamed a surge in COVID-19 cases on reluctance to get vaccinated due to “nihilism” after a record 9,000 new infections in the capital city fanned fears of a third wave.
+MOSCOW (Reuters) -The Kremlin on Friday blamed a surge in COVID-19 cases on “nihilism” and reluctance to have vaccinations after a record 9,056 new infections in Moscow, mostly with the new Delta variant, fanned fears of a third wave.

-Moscow Mayor Sergei Sobyanin extended restrictions he had imposed earlier, which include a ban on public events with more than 1,000 people, an 11 p.m. closing time for cafes and restaurants, and the closure of fan zones set up for the European soccer championship.
+Moscow Mayor Sergei Sobyanin extended restrictions he had imposed this month, which include a ban on public events with more than 1,000 people, an 11 p.m. closing time for cafes and restaurants, and the closure of fan zones set up for the European soccer championship.

-Sobyanin said earlier this week that Moscow, home to 13 million people, was facing a new, more aggressive and infectious coronavirus variant, and that the situation in the city was deteriorating rapidly.
+Sobyanin said earlier this week that the situation in the capital, home to 13 million people, was deteriorating rapidly.

-It was not clear if he was referring to the Delta variant, which was first identified in India and has caused a resurgence of cases in Britain.
+“According to the latest data, 89.3% of Muscovites (recently) diagnosed with COVID-19 have the mutated, so-called Delta or Indian variant,” the news agency TASS quoted Sobyanin as saying on state television.

+Moscow’s new infections made up more than half the 17,262 reported across Russia, the world’s largest country.

 Kremlin spokesman Dmitry Peskov said President Vladimir Putin was monitoring the situation closely.